Lawrence of Arabia (film): Critical reaction

-Bosley Crowther of The New York Times called the film "vast, awe-inspiring, beautiful with ever-changing hues, exhausting and barren of humanity."
-He further wrote Lawrence's characterization was lost within the spectacle, writing the film "reduces a legendary figure to conventional movie-hero size amidst magnificent and exotic scenery but a conventional lot of action-film cliches."
-Similarly, Variety wrote the film was "a sweepingly produced, directed and lensed job.
+Bosley Crowther of The New York Times called the film "vast, awe-inspiring, beautiful with ever-changing hues, exhausting and barren of humanity".
+He further wrote Lawrence's characterisation was lost within the spectacle, writing the film "reduces a legendary figure to conventional movie-hero size amidst magnificent and exotic scenery but a conventional lot of action-film cliches".
+Similarly, Variety wrote that the film was "a sweepingly produced, directed and lensed job.
 Authentic desert locations, a stellar cast and an intriguing subject combine to put this into the blockbuster league."
-However, it later noted Bolt's screenplay "does not tell the audience anything much new about Lawrence of Arabia nor does it offer any opinion or theory about the character of this man or the motivation for his actions."
-Philip K. Scheuer of the Los Angeles Times wrote: "It is also one of the most magnificent pictures, if not the magnificent, and one of the most exasperating ...
+However, it later noted Bolt's screenplay "does not tell the audience anything much new about Lawrence of Arabia nor does it offer any opinion or theory about the character of this man or the motivation for his actions".
+Philip K. Scheuer of the Los Angeles Times wrote: "It is also one of the most magnificent pictures, if not the most magnificent, and one of the most exasperating ...
 The awesome majesty of the landscapes in Jordan and elsewhere, the mass movements of Bedouins and British and Turks with, of course, the ever-present camels, sweep against the eye long after one has lost the ability to exclaim in astonishment over them.
 And all this is Technicolor and Super Panavision 70, the finest process, under F. A. Young as director of photography.
 Maurice Jarre composed a score to match."

-Time magazine felt that while Lawrence of Arabia "falls far short of Kwai in dramatic impact, it nevertheless presents a vivid and intelligent spectacle."
-It further praised O'Toole's performance, writing he "continually dominates the screen, and he dominates it with professional skill, Irish charm and smashing good looks."
-The Chicago Tribune wrote the photography was "no less than superb" and felt the script "is taut and expressive and the musical score deftly attuned to the tale.
+A review in Time magazine felt that while Lawrence of Arabia "falls far short of Kwai in dramatic impact, it nevertheless presents a vivid and intelligent spectacle".
+It further praised O'Toole's performance, writing he "continually dominates the screen, and he dominates it with professional skill, Irish charm and smashing good looks".
+Chicago Tribune wrote the photography was "no less than superb" and felt the script "is taut and expressive and the musical score deftly attuned to the tale.
 Director David Lean has molded his massive material with skill, but personally I felt the film was too long, the running time is 221 minutes, or 20 minutes short of 4 hours and in the latter part, unnecessarily bloody."
-A review in Newsweek praised the film as "an admirably seriously film ...
+A review in Newsweek praised the film as "an admirably serious film ...
 The size, the scope, the fantastical scale of his personality and his achievement is triumphantly there."
 It also praised the ensemble cast as "all as good as they ought to be.
 And Peter O'Toole is not only good; he is an unnerving look-alike of the real Lawrence.
 He is reliably unreliable, steadily mercurial."